jnsbyr/fhem/README.md

 The built-in module help (Commandref) provides detailed information on the installation and configuration of the module.
 You can use Pod2Html (e.g. at https://metacpan.org/pod2html) to preview the module help.
 A step-by-step guide in German language can be found in the [FHEM Wiki](https://wiki.fhem.de/wiki/DWD_OpenData).

 #### Discussions
-A discussion about the introduction of the module to FHEM can be found in the [FHEM Forum](https://forum.fhem.de/index.php/topic,83097.0.html).
+An ongoing discussion about the module can be found in the [FHEM Forum](https://forum.fhem.de/index.php/topic,83097.0.html).

 #### Status
 - FHEM distro module